The bifurcation locus for numbers of bounded type: Introduction

-The sets $\BB_N$ give a filtration of the set of numbers of bounded type $\BB :=\cup_{N\geq 1} \BB_N$.
-More generally, if we consider sets of points whose orbit stays above a certain fixed threshold $t$, we obtain a filtration of $\BB$ with a continuous parameter which refines $\BB_N$: \begin{definition} Given $t \in [0,1]$,
+where in this paper $\NN = \{ 0, 1, 2, \dots \}$.
+The sets $\BB_N$ give a filtration of the set of numbers of bounded type $\BB :=\bigcup_{N\geq 1} \BB_N$.
+More generally, if we consider sets of points whose orbit stays above a certain fixed threshold $t$, we obtain a filtration of $\BB$ with a continuous parameter which refines $\BB_N$: \begin{definition} Given $t \in [0,1]$, we define the set $\BB(t)$ of \emph{numbers of type bounded by }t as

 \end{definition}